surajparui/WebDev/booking/README.md

 REST API for multiple-seat booking

 ### Design description
-I designed the code using the SOLID principles and the design patterns: repositories and services.
+We designed the code using the SOLID principles and the design patterns: repositories and services.

 Every controller has one work that's why I inject their main work in the class construct method when I need some work from another class I add it in the specific method using type hint.
 I keep the controllers clean, I use them just to point who has to work, repository or the service, and to deliver the response.